 Mom-in-law's Filter Kaapi

-~You'll need a traditional percolator which is made of 4 parts.
+-You'll need a traditional percolator

 ~Use a clean filter.
 Remove the lid and umbrella.
 Put 2 heaped Tbsp of coffee powder per person and press it down with a spoon.
-Keep the umbella back and gently pour fresh water brought to a rolling boil over the umbrella in the top container.
+Keep the umbrella back and gently pour fresh water brought to a rolling boil over the umbrella in the top container.

 ~The water will percolate down slowly depending on the quantity of powder placed.
 6-8 tbsp of coffee powder will take the decoction almost 6-8 hours to collect at the bottom.
 (So it's better done at night, to have your morning cuppa).
 If you've put a lot of coffee powder, you wouldn't have a chance to put enough water to percolate resulting in very concentrated but less quantity of decoction at the bottom.
 In this case once the decoction collects below, you can add more boiling water at the top to collect the concentrate 2-3 times.